The Importance of Wireframes for Websites

 The Benefits of Wireframing Your Website

-Given their ability to illustrate the layout of pages and the functionality of elements on a page, wireframes help to push usability to the forefront early in the web design process.
-They can be useful in forcing everyone involved in the project to look objectively at UX and element placement, bringing potential flaws out early which leads to an intuitive and functional product which delights.
+Given their ability to illustrate the layout and functionality of a website page, wireframes help to push usability to the forefront early in the design process.
+They encourage everyone involved to look objectively at UX and element placement, revealing possible issues early.
+This can lead to an intuitive and functional final design.
 Some of the benefits of wireframing your website include:

-- Displaying site architecture visually by forgetting about styles and colors to create an informational hierarchy.
+- Displaying site architecture visually to create an informational hierarchy.
 This helps everyone onboard work through the interaction and layout needs of the project without the distraction of aesthetics.

-- Designing wireframes with specific outcomes in mind can focus your client on the needs and goals of the project.
+- Designing with specific outcomes in mind to focus on the needs and goals of the project.
 By gathering feedback earlier you can more effectively deliver the core message of your website.

-- Providing your designer with a more streamlined creative process which helps them to layout multiple sections of the website.
+- Providing designers with a more streamlined creative process.
 By clearly determining which elements should be included on each page they’ll be designing with purpose in mind.

 - Pushing usability to the forefront.
 Gain valuable insight from your developer as to the functionality requirements of wireframed elements.
-For example, which areas may require heavy coding, and whether layout should be adjusted for smaller-sized devices.
-In short, just how does your developer see the navigation working on larger and smaller screens?
-Wireframes are a collaborative tool for your designer and developer to communicate their ideas.
+For example, which areas may require heavy coding, and whether layout should be adjusted for smaller-sized devices – wireframes are a collaborative tool for your designer and developer to communicate their ideas.

 - Saving time.
 When your designs are more calculated and your development team understands what they’re building, content creation becomes much clearer, and you can avoid needing to retrace your steps later in the process.
 Wireframes save valuable time throughout the project cycle.

-Building a website is a process and wireframes for websites are just one part of the web process.
-Each step in our website design process is important; just as you wouldn’t build a house without a foundation, we don’t recommend building websites without a wireframe.
-Frequent collaboration during the design process (between team members and client) is key to ensure strong outcomes and efficiency in approach.
-Let’s start the conversation today about how we can help your website exceed expectations.
+Each step in the website design process is important – just as you wouldn’t build a house without a foundation, it’s difficult to build a functional and easy-to-use website without a wireframe.
+Frequent collaboration during the design process (between team members and client) is the key to ensuring strong outcomes and efficiency in approach.